 The all-weather approach achieves a balanced portfolio based on the relationships of the assets to their economic environment, rather than their correlation with each other.
 By structuring a portfolio of assets with offsetting environment sensitivities, the risk premium of the asset is the remaining dominant driver of portfolio returns.
 The use of leverage is then deployed to scale the allocation to provide for that desired level of risk, achieving a higher Sharpe Ratio and be more resilient to recessions than traditional portfolios.

 How do they hold up?

-In times of severe distress like the 2008 financial crisis, investors who have a traditional 60/40 portfolio might face far worse drawdowns and hence longer time to recovery compared to those with more risk-adverse portfolios like the all weather portfolio.
+In times of severe distress like the 2008 financial crisis, investors who have a traditional 60/40 portfolio might face far worse drawdowns and hence longer time to recovery compared to those with more risk-averse portfolios like the all-weather portfolio.